bumi/lnd-native-companion/README.md

 Copy or link the `joule.json` to `/etc/opt/chrome/native-messaging-hosts/joule.json` and configure the `path` as described above.

+### 3. Run local react.js server

+    $ npm start

+This should serve the frontend app on port 3000.

+Do not open the app in the browser. (it opens by default, just close it... it does not work in the browser)

 ### Install the browser extension

 Now install the [lightning-browser-extension](https://github.com/bumi/lightning-browser-extension)